michaelboyles/formula/docs/src/content/docs/components/FieldData.md

 ---
-title: FieldValue
+title: FieldData
 description: A component for watching a value in a Formula form
-slug: components/FieldValue
+slug: components/FieldData
 ---

-`<FieldValue>` lets you watch the value of a field.
-It accepts a field and a render prop as its child, which is called every time the value changes.
+`<FieldData>` lets you watch the value of a field's data.
+It accepts a field and a render prop as its child, which is called every time the data changes.

-The counterpart hook is [`useFieldValue`](/formula/hooks/useFieldValue).
+The counterpart hook is [`useFieldData`](/formula/hooks/useFieldData).

 ## Sample usage